svenhoutmeyers/sommelier-app-app/readme.md

 ### Sample Application built with Backbone.js and TopCoat ###

-"Backbone Directory" is a simple Employee Directory application built with [Backbone.js](http://backbonejs.org) and [TopCoat] (http://topcoat.io).
+"Backbone Directory" is a simple Wine Directory application built with [Backbone.js](http://backbonejs.org) and [TopCoat] (http://topcoat.io).

 Refer to [this blog post](http://coenraets.org) for more information about the application.